MarcosMJD/ghcn-d/README.md

     - Queries (on-demand)	$7.00 per TB.
 The first 1 TB per month is free.
   - GCS
     - $0.026 per GB per month.
 First 5GB is free each month.
-- Add clustering by id in spark (works by country_code, not by id ¿...?)
+- Add clustering by id in spark when generating fact table (works by country_code, not by id ¿...?)
+- Fix skark can not partition yearly fact table by date